Smilodon: Evolution

 Despite the colloquial name "saber-toothed tiger", Smilodon is not closely related to the modern tiger (which belongs in the subfamily Pantherinae), or any other extant felid.
 A 1992 ancient DNA analysis suggested that Smilodon should be grouped with modern cats (subfamilies Felinae and Pantherinae).
 A 2005 study found that Smilodon belonged to a separate lineage.
-A study published in 2006 confirmed this, showing that the Machairodontinae diverged early from the ancestors of modern cats and were not closely related to any living species.
+A study published in 2006 confirmed this, showing that the Machairodontinae diverged early from the ancestors of living cats, and were not closely related to any living species.
+The ancestors of living cats and Machairodontinae estimated to have diverged around 20 million years ago.
 The following cladogram based on fossils and DNA analysis shows the placement of Smilodon among extinct and extant felids, after Rincón and colleagues, 2011: